-It seems impossible to move a 21 foot long machine around 90 degree corners with entries only twenty feet wide, but the machine will turn on a dime.
-The power cable that supplies electricity to the machine pulls off the reel as they move forward into the fresh cut just made by the miner.
-One man hangs the power cable from the roof bolts in the intersection behind them using pieces of wire.
-If they don’t get the cable up off the ground, someone will run over it with another machine and blow the cable.
+It seems impossible to move a 21-foot-long machine around 90 degree corners with entries only twenty feet wide, but the machine will turn on a dime.
+The power cable that supplies its electricity pulls off the reel as they move forward into the fresh cut.
+One man hangs the power cable from the roof bolts in the intersection behind them using pieces of stiff wire.
+If they don’t hang up the cable, someone will run over it with another machine and blow the cable.

 With the cable hung they put in their earplugs and begin making up their bolts.
-One by one they slide metal bolt plates and pizza pans onto each bolt.
+One by one they slide metal plates and pizza pans onto each bolt.
 The entry is five and half feet high so they don’t have to bend their bolts.
-They both peer into the inky black of the newly cut entry looking and listening for cracking, sounds that the top is working and could fall in on them.
-They turn on the machine again and the left side man uses the inch tram controls to move it forward while the right hand man motions him up to align the paint mark on the T-Bar with the last row of bolts.
-He pushes the lever to set the ATRS, or Automated Temporary Roof Support which will hopefully keep the roof from collapsing on them while they secure it with bolts.
-They mark their four foot centers on the top using chalk fastened to the end of four foot PVC pipes, then swing the drill head out, put drill steel to roof, and bore the first hole of the shift into the slate above their heads.
+They each peer into the inky black of the newly cut entry looking and listening for cracking, sounds that the top is working and could fall in on them.
+One of them fastens his methane monitor on the end of a long pole and puts it up to the face.
+Only 0.1%, good to go.
+They turn on the machine again and the left side man uses the inch tram controls to move it forward while the right-hand man motions him up to align the paint mark on the T-Bar with the last row of bolts.
+He pushes the lever to set the Automated Temporary Roof Support which will hopefully keep the roof from collapsing on them while they secure it with bolts.
+They mark their four foot centers on the top using their chalk sticks, then swing the drill head out and put drill steel to roof.

 A hundred miles away the coal company executives are getting ready.
 A man wearing a suit costing more than a coal miner’s monthly wages hears the company helicopter landing outside the office.
 He joins three other company executives for the trip.
 The Bell Jet Ranger lifts off while the men talk among themselves through their headsets.
-Other people would be thrilled to see the land below, but these men have become used to it.
+Other people would be thrilled to see the land below, but it’s just another commute like so many others.

 A few minutes later they set down at the airport where the corporate jet has been prepped for flight.
-The plush leather seats are ready to bare their passengers in comfort.
+The plush leather seats are ready to bear their passengers in comfort.
 Clearance is given for takeoff and the turbine engines scream to full throttle.
-Reaching altitude the view is breathtaking out the small windows of the multi-million dollar jet but just as in the helicopter, it’s routine, no need to look out.
+Reaching altitude the view is breathtaking out the small windows of the multi-million dollar jet but just as in the helicopter, it’s routine, just another boring flight.
 In only a few hours they will be a thousand miles away meeting with an electric company’s executives to discuss the future of their businesses over lunch.